 We are now in the position to discuss the potential effects of transmission constraints on the electric power spot market.
 We embed these constraints in a nondominated but vertically integrated electricity industry.
 We chose this modeling approach because ISOs are assumed to manage and operate transmission systems on a day-to-day basis.
 Consequently, vertically structured utilities cannot use their ownership of bottleneck transmission facilities to dominate the industry.
-However, within this framework, unregulated ISOs can control the economics of the restructured electricity industry because they are in the position to extract any economic rents from the upstream generation oligopoly and the downstream wholesale and retail
+However, within this framework, unregulated ISOs can control the economics of the restructured electricity industry because they are in the position to extract any economic rents from the upstream generation oligopoly and the downstream wholesale and retail oligopolies.36 Thus, we choose to regulate the ISOs, which means that regulators

-&lt;sup>35 The production of aluminum is the prototypical structure for market dominance when a single firm produces aluminum and controls the supply of bauxite, which is the raw material essential to the production of aluminum.
+35 The production of aluminum is the prototypical structure for market dominance when a single firm produces aluminum and controls the supply of bauxite, which is the raw material essential to the production of aluminum.
 Such a firm is not concerned with the competitive decisions of the other aluminum companies because it can thwart and impede their decisions simply by withholding the supply of bauxite.
 Meanwhile, the other aluminum companies can do nothing to this firm because they cannot stop this firm from producing as much aluminum as it desires.

-oligopolies.
-Thus, we choose to regulate the ISOs, which means that regulators would be solely responsible for using the ISOs to extract these rents for public-policy purposes.
-Because regulators are part of our structural framework for the electricity industry, the ISOs' market power in relation to the market power that utility and nonutility generators may use against consumers is that regulators may not allow the utility and nonutility generators to retain the fruits of their exercise of market power.
+36 Wholesale power is resold to other wholesalers, retailers, and direct-access customers.
+When wholesale power is resold to other wholesalers, it is eventually resold to retailers, who then combine it with other inputs to produce the retail electricity services that are sold to industrial, commercial, and residential customers.
+Hence, the production of wholesale power requires only generation and transmission services, whereas the production of direct-access electricity requires generation, transmission, and distribution services.
+Finally, the production of retail electricity requires generation, would be solely responsible for using the ISOs to extract these rents for public-policy purposes.37 Because regulators are part of our structural framework for the electricity industry, the ISOs' market power in relation to the market power that utility and nonutility generators may use against consumers is that regulators may not allow the utility and nonutility generators to retain the fruits of their exercise of market power.38

 Our structural framework also allows for transmission rights for utility and nonutility generators, but it is important to note that these rights do not shield their holders from the effects of transmission constraints.
 To make this point, consider power pools that continuously import electric power into the pool and export electric power from the pool.
 Now imagine, utility and nonutility generators exporting electric power to other markets and selling directly to wholesalers, retailers, and direct-access customers within the pools' geographic boundaries.
 In addition, imagine that the retail, wholesale, and direct-access customers are able to import electric power for their use from other geographic markets.
 We designate such a market as open.
 Now, we introduce two transmission constraints to an open market.
 We let the first constraint prevent the exportation and importation of electric power.
-We let the second constraint
+We let the second constraint transmission, distribution, and retailing services.